 It may well be a good idea to tell the police you have a stammer.
 This is firstly because the police will hopefully be less likely to see any stammering or nervousness as a sign of dishonesty, or a sign that you are drunk or on drugs.

 Secondly a person has greater rights under the Equality Act if the police know they have a disability.
 For example ‘discrimination arising from disability’ only applies if the discriminator knew or ought reasonably to have known of the disability.
 Also the police may not know to make reasonable adjustments.
 See Knowledge of disability.

 Some links aimed at police officers

-- When Police Encounter Persons Who Stutter (link to stutteringhelp.org) – a US article giving guidance for police officers.
+- When police encounter persons who stutter (stutteringhelp.org) – a US article giving guidance for police officers.

-- Sentence Trouble (Communications Trust) – a guide to help improve understanding and communication with children and young people with communication needs.
-It is written for everyone that works or volunteers in Youth Offending Teams (YOT), Secure Children’s Homes, Secure Training Centres and Young Offenders Institutions (YOI).
+- Sentence Trouble (archive of thecommunicationstrust.org.uk) – archive of a guide (now taken offline) which aimed to help improve understanding and communication with children and young people with communication needs.
+It was written for everyone that works or volunteers in Youth Offending Teams (YOT), Secure Children’s Homes, Secure Training Centres and Young Offenders Institutions (YOI).